yongkanghe/Agentic-Marketing-Campaign-Generator/docs/project-management/DATABASE-DESIGN-SUMMARY.md

 ## Overview

 This document summarizes the comprehensive database design implementation that addresses the critical data persistence gap identified in the solution maturity assessment.
-The work establishes a complete, production-ready database foundation for the Video Venture Launch MVP.
+The work establishes a complete, production-ready database foundation for the AI Marketing Campaign Post Generator MVP.

 ## 🎯 Objectives Achieved